-Superior people resources the ability to attract and retain great people, bringing a mix of skills, knowledge, experience and diversity to the Group, and successful development through succession planning.

-Strong corporate infrastructure systems and processes which support the way the businesses operate, underpinned by a set of core values

-The Group ensures that each of its divisions has a very strong management capability and day-today operational autonomy.
+- Superior people resources the ability to attract and retain great people, bringing a mix of skills, knowledge, experience and diversity to the Group, and successful development through succession planning. - S Robust financial capacity a strong balance sheet and focus on cash generation, including recycling of capital where returns can be optimised. - Strong corporate infrastructure - systems and processes which - systems and processes which support the way the businesses operate, underpinned by a set of core values. - The Group ensures that each of its divisions has a very strong management capability and day-today operational autonomy.